Runalipokale/Runalipokale/README.md

 - 📫 How to reach me **pokalerunali52@gmail.com**

-- ⚡ My Interest In addition to coding, I have a passion for reading , travelling.
+- ⚡ My Interests In addition to coding, I have a passion for reading , travelling.
 When I'm not writing code, you can find me at instagram- @runalipokale.

 <h3 align="left">Connect with me:</h3>